open-quantum-safe/libssh/README.md

 ## Overview

-This implementation is designed to interoperate with the OQS project's fork of OpenSSH v7.9, available at https://github.com/open-quantum-safe/openssh.
+This implementation is designed to interoperate with the OQS project's fork of OpenSSH v8, available at https://github.com/open-quantum-safe/openssh.
 As the protocol is not yet standardized and may change without any allowance for backwards-compatibility, future changes to OQS-OpenSSH may break interoperability until this library can be updated.
-At this time, this library interoperates with the OQS-v7.9 branch at commit ID f41bbe652c522db1bec388f82db369e4e5f0f405 "Merge pull request #114 from kevinmkane/kkane/liboqs-update".
+At this time, this library interoperates with the OQS-v8 branch at commit ID 0c5eac6a3ba249f73bb953745cf109bdf281eafd "OQS-OpenSSH 2022-01 snapshot release".

 This implementation also relies on the algorithm implementations in the OQS's project liboqs in development.
 At this time, this library depends on the liboqs main branch at tag 0.7.1 (commit ID a39d08e00a852adc191112090ece924c874caaac "liboqs 0.7.1". liboqs can also change without regard to backwards compatibility, and so this library or OQS-OpenSSH may fail to build with future versions until they are updated.